 If we don’t cover your submission but you really feel as though it should be featured on our site (again, be honest with yourself), then browse our advertising packages.
 Unless your music really isn’t good enough to be featured on our site at all, then that’s one sure fire way to get it featured on the site.

 And the last thing to say, have a thick skin.
 If we don’t cover your submissions, don’t take it to heart and bash us.
 It’s true we may just not like your music enough to do anything with it.
-That doesn’t mean the music’s not good enough for another different site to post.
+That doesn’t mean the music’s not good enough for a different site to post.
 We try to be unbiased and think about what our audience will like but sometimes our personal bias will get in the way.
 It’s ok, people like, and agree on, different things.
 Agree to disagree and move on, or keep submitting songs in the hope they get covered.
 However, don’t change your sound or content just to be featured on our site.
-So what if your songs aren’t being featured on our site, doesn’t mean they won’t still have an impact on those people who need to hear your/God’s message.
+So what if your songs aren’t being featured on our site, it doesn’t mean they won’t still have an impact on those people who need to hear your/God’s message.
 Keep doing you.

 We look forward to (hopefully) covering your music on the site!
 Brief instructions on how to submit are here.